Collection: Traditional Ketubahs

 groom, and two Ketubah

-witnesses who served to ensure the document’s validity.
+who served to ensure the document’s validity.
 The Ketubah was

 signed after the participants said the relevant blessings and completed the